 Pupils will not be released to parents under any circumstances during a ‘lockdown’ until it is deemed by the emergency services safe to do so.

-- Designated Child Sexual Exploitation (CSE) and FGM lead: Donna Taylor-Smith
+Designated prevent, CLA (Currently Looked After), Child Sexual Exploitation (CSE) and FGM lead: Kat Rand

 Some useful links